bflatbader/cli-word-guess-game/README.md

 </p>

 ## Overview
-A CLI that generates a randomly generates a pokémon to guess from an array of the original 151 pokémon.
+A CLI that randomly generates a pokémon to guess from an array of the original 151 pokémon.

 ## Languages/Technologies Used
 - [Node](https://nodejs.org/en/docs/)